LambdaHack/LambdaHack/PLAYING.markdown

 Monsters
 --------

-The player is not alone in the dungeon.
+The hero is not alone in the dungeon.
 Monsters roam the game world, too.
-Monsters inhabit specific locations on the game map, and can be seen if the field they are on can be seen by the player.
+Monsters inhabit specific locations on the game map, and can be seen if the tile they are on can be seen by the hero.
-Every monster gets a turn per move of the player.
-Monster moves are restricted in the same way as player moves, i.e., they cannot move into obstacles like walls or rock.
-Some monsters ignore the player, others chase him only when they see him and the especially dangerous kind is able to smell the player.
+Every monster gets a turn per move of the hero.
+Monster moves are restricted in the same way as hero moves, i.e., they cannot move into obstacles like walls or rock.
+Some monsters ignore the hero, others chase him only when they see him and the especially dangerous kind is able to smell the hero.

-When the player moves into a monster or a monster moves into the player, combat occurs.
+When the hero moves into a monster or a monster bumps into the hero, combat occurs.
 Whenever combat occurs, the attacked party may lose some health.
-If the player dies, the game ends.
+If the hero dies, the game ends.

 On Winning and Dying